for Paper Mache and Apoxie Sculpt

 Some of these patterns are used inside an armature.
-You print them out, add them to cardboard, and fill out the forms with crumpled paper or foil.
-Some of these patterns, like the Life Sized Baby Elephant, have been downloaded by thousands of people who have successfully created their own paper mache sculptures, even if they’ve never made a paper mache sculpture before.
+You print them out, transfer them to cardboard, cut around the edges and then fill out the forms with crumpled paper or foil.
+Many of these patterns have been downloaded by thousands of people who have successfully created their own paper mache sculptures, even if theynever made a paper mache sculpture before.

-The 3-D papercraft patterns create all the shapes for you.
+The patterns for the faux trophy mount wall sculptures at the top of these page are 3-D papercraft patterns.
+They create all the shapes for you.
 Just print them out, tape them together, and add paper mache or paper mache clay.

 Do you have to use paper mache to create sculptures with these patterns?

-No. The patterns shown on this page can be made with traditional paper strips and paste, with Jonni’s paper mache clay recipe, or her silky-smooth air-dry clay recipe in place of the paper and paste.
-Or, you can use Apoxie Sculpt or any other brand of epoxy clay to make your sculpture, if you’d like it to be waterproof.
-Check out the Paper Mache Library for recipes.
+No. The patterns shown on this page can be made with traditional paper strips and paste, but you could also use Jonni’s paper mache clay recipe or her air-dry clay recipe instead.
+You can find the recipes in the Paper Mache Art Library.

 You will want to wait until the paper mache is completely dry all the way through before painting, and be sure to give your sculpture plenty of time to dry – this is not an “instant” art form.

-After painting, you might want to seal the sculpture with an acrylic varnish.
+After painting, it’s a good idea to seal your sculpture with an acrylic varnish.
 If you live in a humid environment, this is very important, because you won’t want your sculpture to draw moisture from the air.

 When your sculpture is finished, we would love to see it!
 Please post a photo in the comments below, or come visit our community on the Daily Sculptors page and post a photo there.
 You’ll find a link to it at the top of the page.